-Think of insulin like a drawbridge.
+Think of insulin as a drawbridge.
 It regularly lowers itself to let cars in.
-But when there is too much traffic and congestion, it can reduce the frequency of the drawbridge rising and lowering, or even make it stop altogether.
+But when there is too much traffic and congestion, it can reduce the frequency of the drawbridge rising and dropping, or even make it stop altogether.

 This can cause a huge traffic backlog, more accidents, missed engagements, and very angry, inconvenienced drivers!